vatesfr/xen-orchestra/scheduler.md

 ### Test DR

 * thanks to the DR feature of Xen Orchestra, you can also schedule a boot of your DR'ed VMs: this way, your DR plan can be auto-tested!

+### Add or Remove ACLs

+* revoke your user ACLs Friday at 11:00PM (e.g: no access on the week end)
+* restore them Monday at 6:00AM